Need help? Join the x402 Discord for the latest

 - x402 Bazaar documentation - Discover available services

-- X402 with Embedded Wallets - User-facing applications with embedded wallets
+- X402 with CDP Wallets - User-facing applications with CDP wallets